awillard1/Pen-Test-Tools/xss/readme.md

 Did you break out of a tag and script, iframe, img, a, &gt; etc are all blocked?
 ==============

 Did they block onerror onload onclick?
+It is important to remember that the basic events work even with elements not part of html.
 Try something like this:
 ```html
 <XXXXXXX ondblclick=prompt(1)>Some Text, Don't even care to end the tag either.
 ```